10 search results for "museum"

 Museum Passes

 Through the generosity of many charitable organizations, friends' associations, civic groups, businesses and individuals, most libraries in the SAILS network offer reduced-price or free admission to area museums.
 Each library uses their own set of rules, so please visit their web site or call the library for further information.
 List of passes for all SAILS member libraries.
 Please note this is for informational purposes and should be verified with the library.
-The following libraries are using an online reservation system that allows library card holders to reserve passes through a web site.
+Please click on a library below to be taken to their Museum Pass page for more information about reserving passes.
+If a library does not have a link below, you will need to call the library to inquire about museum passes.

 Circulation Technician